 WITH THE help of many people, the situation regarding my films has started to change.
 Perhaps one of the first major breakthroughs was a retrospective of my work at the Carpenter Center at Harvard University (USA) in early 2000, organized and presided over by the American filmmaker John Gianvito.
 There is no doubt that this retrospective helped greatly, probably for the first time, to direct attention to the ensemble of my work.
 It was followed by a number of other key screenings, including a retrospective in November 2002 at the Leeds International Film Festival (UK), organized by Alex King.
-Retrospectives in the spring of 2004 at the Ontario Cinematheque in Toronto (Canada), organized by Susan Oxtoby, and in the summer of that year in La Rochelle (France), organized by Prune Engler and Sylvie Pras, have also added to a growing public perception of my endeavours to work in an alternative way with the medium of film, and to challenge the hegemony of TV.
-I am most appreciative of this support.
+Retrospectives in the spring of 2004 at the Ontario Cinematheque in Toronto (Canada), organized by Susan Oxtoby, and in the summer of that year in La Rochelle (France), organized by Prune Engler and Sylvie Pras, have also added to a growing public knowledge of my work.

-Also, there was the help from Jean-Pierre Lenestour and Hervé Hoyet in France, who financed the production of new copies of ‘Punishment Park’; Oliver Groom, of Project X Distribution in Toronto (Canada), who is financing the restoration of ‘Edvard Munch’ and DVD versions of a number of my other works, including ‘The Freethinker’; and my son Patrick Watkins, Caroline Lensing-Hebben, and other members of Rebond pour la Commune, who for years have worked to make ‘La Commune’ available in France (and elsewhere).
+Also, there was the support from Jean-Pierre Lenestour and Hervé Hoyet in France, who financed the production of new 35mm prints of ‘Punishment Park’ in 2000.
+In more recent years, Oliver Groom, of Project X Distribution in Toronto (Canada), has financed the restoration of ‘Edvard Munch’ in both TV and cinema versions, as well as producing DVD versions of ‘The Freethinker’ and most notably ‘The Journey’.
+My son Patrick, along with Caroline Lensing-Hebben and other members of Rebond pour la Commune, have worked for years to make ‘La Commune’ and other films available in France (and elsewhere).
 Without all this help and support, the situation for my films today would be very bleak.